mnieber/skandha/README.md

 ## Introduction

-The goal of SkandhaJS is to provide data containers that have reusable behaviors.
-These behaviours are implemented in classes called "facets".
-Examples of facets are selection, highlighting, filtering, drag-and-drop, etc. By connecting these facets, you can create interactions between different behaviours.
+SkandhaJS is a library that provides data containers with reusable behaviors, or "facets," that are implemented as classes.
+Examples of facets are selection, highlighting, filtering, drag-and-drop, etc. These facets provide interfaces for specific behaviors and rely on callback functions provided by the programmer to specify the details of those behaviors.
+The goal of SkandhaJS is to provide a way to create interactions between different behaviors in a consistent and modular way.

-Every facet provides an interface that supports a particular behaviour.
-This interface is used throughout the application, and ensures that the basic mechanism (e.g. for doing selection) is the same everywhere.
-The details of the behaviour depend on callback functions that the programmer provides:

-1. Callbacks decide what exactly happens when an item is selected, highlighted, deleted etc.
-2. Callbacks implement interactions.
-For example: when selecting an item, also higlight it.

-The second point is important for limiting the mixing of concerns that happens when you are combining multiple behaviours.
-This mixing of concerns is unavoidable, but should be limited to specific places that can be easily inspected.

 As a brief illustration, consider the example of selecting a todo in a list of todos:

-1. The application creates a local state to store todos.
-This state contains a `todoSelection` facet.
+1. The application has a local state with a list of todos.
+The state contains a `todoSelection` facet so that clients can make a selection.
 2. When the user clicks on a todo, the todo-list component calls `todoSelection.selectItem(todo.id, shift, ctrl)`.
-3. The `aspiration` library intercepts the call in order to prepare a so-called `callbackMap`.
-4. Next, the `todoSelection.selectItem` function runs.
-It uses the `select` function from the `callbackMap` to do its work.
+3. The `todoSelection.selectItem` function runs the `select` function from its `callbackMap`.
-5. The `select` callback performs the selection and a side-effect: it highlights the item as well.
+4. The `select` callback performs the selection and a side-effect: it highlights the item as well.

 ## Benefits